 As we’ve already established, you don’t need the latest model of skis to have a good time on the slopes.
 In fact, you can find great deals for last season’s skis.
 However, there is a big difference between buying skis that are a season or two old but still in new condition versus purchasing someone else’s used, last-season skis.

 While you will save a big chunk of money by buying used skis, it is generally not a good idea to do so.
 Unless the skis were only used once or twice, you risk buying skis that are scratched up and could have structural damage to the bindings if they were not appropriately maintained.

 It is only worth your money to buy used skis if they are in “like new” condition.
 Make sure you get a good look at them before you buy them.
 Dark pictures on Craigslist don’t show you the wear and tear you need to take into consideration before you buy.
 If you can’t see them in person before you pay, it might be a good idea to keep shopping.

 5. Buy Skis From Your Rental Shop

-Retailers aren’t the only once trying to make room for next season’s models.
+Retailers aren’t the only ones trying to make room for next season’s models.
 Rental shops also have to keep up with the latest designs.
 If you do decide to buy used skis, buying your skis from a ski rental shop at the end of the season can be a great option.

-Buying skis from the rental shop is one of the few times you will have the chance to try before you buy.
+Buying skis from the rental shop is one of the few times you will have the chance to try them before you buy them.
 Rent them for the day, and if you like them, buy them.
 It also gives you the option to see firsthand the condition of the ski and also try out different lengths and styles if you’re ready to take on something a little more advanced.

 The rental shop can also tune and adjust your skis and bindings properly to your boots, skill level, and weight, so the next time you head to the resort, you can skip a trip to the repair shop and get straight on the lift.